24steps-ios/Ahavat-Yeshua/README.md

 - Offline content access
 - Customizable reading preferences

-## UI Testing

-### Finding UI Tests
-UI tests are located in the `AhavatYeshuaUITests` directory within the project.
-The tests are organized into different test classes, each focusing on specific app features.

-### Running UI Tests
-You can run UI tests using Xcode:

-1. Open the project in Xcode
-2. Select the test scheme (AhavatYeshuaUITests)
-3. Choose your desired simulator or device
-4. Run the tests using either:
-   - The "Test" button in the toolbar
-   - Command + U keyboard shortcut
-   - Or by selecting Product > Test from the menu

-### Test Organization
-The UI tests are organized by feature areas, making it easy to find and run specific test cases.
-Each test class follows the naming convention `FeatureNameUITests` for easy identification.

 ## Project Structure

 The project follows a modular architecture with clear separation of concerns: